wunki/parker/README.md

 Maintaibility falls under operability, simplicity and evolvability.
 To make this work we will setup Docker container, deploy the application under fly.io and monitor it through Prometheus and Grafana.

+### Rustfmt configuration

+We added a rustfmt configuration to make sure that code is consistent across developers.
+In the future we will also format imports and comments, but that's only available on Nightly right now.

 ## Software

 We will be setting up Rocket web application.